Liviu Antal

-Liviu Ion Antal (born 2 June 1989) is a Romanian professional footballer who plays as a winger for Liga I club CS Mioveni.
+Liviu Ion Antal (born 2 June 1989) is a Romanian professional footballer who plays as a winger for A Lyga club Žalgiris, on loan from Liga III club SCM Zalău.

 He was the top goalscorer of the 2013–14 Liga I, as he netted fifteen times for Vaslui which was relegated at the end of the season due to financial issues.
 After moving abroad and having brief spells in Turkey and Israel, he repeated the performance with Lithuanian side Žalgiris in 2018.

 Club career

 Oțelul Galați

-He was a very important player for Oțelul Galați helping the team win their first title in the 2010–11 season.
+Antal was a very important player for Oțelul Galați helping the team win their first title in the 2010–11 season.
 He then played in the 2011–12 UEFA Champions League season against Manchester United, S.L.
 Benfica and FC Basel.

 Vaslui

-On 14 June 2012, Antal signed a 4-year deal with FC Vaslui.
+On 14 June 2012, Antal signed a four-year deal with FC Vaslui.
 He scored his first goal for FC Vaslui on 1 August 2012 in a 1–1 draw against Fenerbahçe in the UEFA Champions League third qualifying round.